Controllers

 Two practical details matter here.

 First, the NumPy and Torch mixer implementations are intentionally not fully behavior-identical.
 The NumPy version adds an extra allocation strategy that preserves roll and pitch authority before allocating yaw when saturation occurs.
-The Torch version currently keeps the more basic allocation path for efficiency and broader batched use.
+The Torch version keeps the more basic allocation path for efficiency and broader batched use.

 Outputs are clipped in squared-RPM space before taking the square root.